hacs/documentation/documentation/publish/include.md

 This checks that there is a info.md (or readme.md if configured) file with content in the repository.

+### Check Fork

+_This check can fail._

+This checks if the repository is a fork when there are good reasons for the fork.

+### Check Owner

+_This check can fail._

+This checks if the submitter is the owner of repository, this can fail if the repository belong to an org. or that the submitter is a major contributor to the repository.

 ### Check Images

 _Only applies to plugins and themes._